luxfi/docs/docs/dapps/smart-contracts/using-hardhat-with-the-lux-c-chain.md

 $ ./scripts/build.sh
 ```

-(Note that you can also [download pre-compiled LuxGo binaries](https://github.com/luxdefi/luxd/releases) rather than building from source.)
+(Note that you can also [download pre-compiled Luxd binaries](https://github.com/luxdefi/luxd/releases) rather than building from source.)

 Confirm you have Lux Network Runner installed by following the steps listed [here](../../quickstart/create-a-local-test-network.md#installation)